The characteristics of the meandering effect in a stratified wake: Results

-Meandering is the large-scale movement in the wake.
-To quantify the meandering behaviour of the stratified wake, we extract the centre locations and the length scales of the instantaneous velocity profiles.
-We focus on the corresponding joint probability density functions, $p_c(y_c,z_c,t)$ and $p_l(W,H,t)$.
-The former reveals the range of the meandering, and the latter measures the distortion of the velocity profile during the process of meandering.
+To quantify the meandering behavior of the stratified wake, we extract the center locations and the width and height of the instantaneous velocity profiles.
+We focus on the corresponding joint probability density functions of the meandering center location $(y_c,z_c)$ and the wake width and height $(W,H)$, $p_c(y_c,z_c,t)$ and $p_l(W,H,t)$ for all three regimes in both R20F02 and R20F50 cases.
+The former, $p_c(y_c,z_c,t)$, reveals the range of the meandering, and the latter, $p_l(W,H,t)$, measures the possibility of the distortion in the instantaneous velocity profiles during the process of meandering.
+They are relevant to the scaling of the center velocity deficit through $g(\xi_{sc},\eta_{sc})$ and $\hat{p}_c(\xi_{pc},\eta_{pc})$ in equation \eqref{eqn:model-ss-U0superpose} respectively.

-In figure \ref{fig:results-gauss-ctrpdf}, the joint p.d.f. of the centre location $p_c(y_c,z_c,t)$ is close to a Gaussian function for a long range of time steps as examined.
+The joint p.d.f. of the center location $p_c(y_c,z_c,t)$ is presented in figure \ref{fig:results-gauss-ctrpdf}.
 As the flow develops downstream, $p_c(y_c,z_c,t)$ is expanding fast in the horizontal direction, similar to the wake width $W$.
-This indicates a simultaneous horizontal expansion of the meandering with the widening stratified wake.
-However, the meandering gradually shrinks in the vertical direction, although the wake height $H$ is maintained near a constant as shown in figure \ref{fig:results-gauss-origin}.
-The characteristic length scales of $p_c(y_c,z_c,t)$ for R20F02 are comparable to R20F50, regardless of the background stratification strength $Fr_B$.
-The case R20F50 has a slightly narrower vertical meandering while it has a slightly stronger horizontal meandering, as shown in figures \ref{fig:results-gauss-ctrpdf} (c,f).
-We note that the range of both the horizontal and the vertical meandering is much smaller than the width and height of the wake core, and this will constrain the impact of the meandering.
+This indicates a simultaneous horizontal expansion of the meandering range along with the widening of the velocity profile.
+On the other hand, the range of meandering continuously shrinks in the vertical direction from the NEQ regime to the Q2D regime, although the wake height $H$ is maintained near a constant as shown in figure \ref{fig:results-gauss-origin}.
+The largely shrinking vertical meandering along with the plateau in the wake height qualitatively implies that stratification suppresses meandering strongly compared to its impact on the velocity profile.
+This difference will be quantitatively examined in Sec. \ref{sub:results-sp} in the scaling of statistics.

+As a result, both the width and the height of $p_c(y_c,z_c,t)$ for R20F02 are comparable to R20F50, regardless of the background stratification strength $Fr_B$.
+The case R20F50 has a slightly narrower vertical meandering range while it has a slightly larger horizontal meandering range, as shown in figures \ref{fig:results-gauss-ctrpdf} (c,f).
+We note that the range of both the horizontal and the vertical meandering is much smaller than the width and height of the wake velocity profile.
+According to equations \eqref{eqn:model-ss-Gauss-length}, the superposed width and height are quadratically impacted by the width and height of the meandering range and the mean stationary velocity profile, and the relatively small range of meandering will constrain the impact of the meandering.